Residential Lighting Tips

 Making your exterior home lighting Dark Sky and Neighbor Friendly isn’t rocket science, but it takes a little thought.
 Click on the links below for simple one-page guides that make it easy!
-Also scroll down to find where to purchase Dark Sky Friendly lighting options.
+Also look at our Dark Sky Residential Lighting Products page.

 Floodlights — Aim them downward as much as possible.
 Motion sensors should only “see” areas near your house and not turn on for branches blowing or pedestrians walking by in the street.